insin/nwb/docs/guides/ReactComponents.md

 Disables `propTypes` wrapping/stripping.

-Use this if your component or library needs to use `propTypes` at runtime (e.g. for prop masking), or you think its users might need them.
+Use this if your module needs to use `propTypes` at runtime (e.g. for masking `props`), or you think its users might need them.

 > You can also pass flags to the `npm run build` command if you just want to try them out.
 >